biopython/biopython.github.io/wiki/PopGen_Genepop.md

 its performance is deemed acceptable.

-In order for the controllers to be used, Genepop has to be installed in the system, it can be dowloaded from [here](http://kimura.univ-montp2.fr/~rousset/Genepop.htm).
+In order for the controllers to be used, Genepop has to be installed in the system, it can be downloaded from [here](http://kimura.univ-montp2.fr/~rousset/Genepop.htm).

 EasyController tutorial